Discover. Adapt. Thrive.

 The huge rise in teenage self-harm speaks volumes about the challenges young people face.

-We offer a science-based approach to understanding and talking about self-harm – one that eliminates shame and creates opportunities for long-term emotional resilience.
+We offer a science-based approach to understanding and talking about self-harm – one that eliminates shame and creates opportunities to support healing and build emotional resilience.

 A growing collection of quick guides for teens, parents and educators: